robbieevans1/upnext/README.md

 The timer keeps running if the user navigates away.
 When stopped, the session is saved to the database.
 If an active timer crosses the app-day boundary, UpNext closes the previous day's session at Eastern midnight and starts a new session for the new day.

 This data is intended for future analytics around available free time, routines, and opportunities to adjust how time is spent.

+## Analytics Dashboard

+The Dashboard page summarizes recent app activity across the last 14 app days.
+It includes:

+- Task completion rate
+- Daily completion trend
+- Completion breakdown by task area or group
+- Downtime logged by day and category
+- Scheduled commitment load
+- Action item open, overdue, completed, and canceled counts
+- Playbook coverage across tasks, action items, and commitments
+- Most completed tasks

+The dashboard uses existing database records rather than separate analytics tables, so it updates as tasks are completed, downtime sessions are logged, action items are resolved, and commitments are created or completed.

 ## Tech Stack